General Adoption Information

 What Comes With a CCHS Adoption?

-• Free initial health exam by CCHS medical staff
+• Initial health exam by CCHS medical staff

-• Free initial vaccines upon intake at CCHS (excludes Rabies & Feline Leukemia)
+• Initial vaccines upon intake at CCHS (excludes Feline Leukemia)

-• Free screening and treatment for internal and external parasites while at CCHS
+• Screening and treatment for internal and external parasites while at CCHS

-• Free Screening for heartworms (dogs) and feline leukemia (cats)
+• Screening for heartworms (dogs) and feline leukemia (cats)

 • Free "First Visit" (post-adoption) to a local veterinarian, at participating clinics